OldUser101/nlock/README.md

 The generated binary should then be located at `target/release/nlock`.

+**IMPORTANT:** You may need to copy the PAM configuration for nlock into `/etc/pam.d` on your system.
+The configuration can be found in the `pam` directory of this repository.

 ## Credits

 Several other projects have been very helpful during development of nlock: